filecoin-project/fil-blst/README.md

-# lotus-blst (Lotus blast)
+# fil-blst (Filecoin blast)

-A library to accelerate snark verification for the Filecoin network using the blst BLS12-381 performance library
+A library to accelerate SNARK verification for the Filecoin network using the blst BLS12-381 performance library.

 # Building